Quick Answer: AI Agents for Sales

 | Follow-up drafting | Turns call notes, email history, and next steps into a draft response | Rep edits and sends | Protects tone while speeding response time |

-| CRM hygiene | Suggests missing fields, next steps, stale opportunities, and duplicate records | Rep or manager approves writes | Improves forecast quality and reporting |
+| CRM hygiene | Suggests missing fields, next steps, stale opportunities, duplicate records, and owner changes | Rep or manager approves writes | Improves forecast quality and reporting |

 | Meeting prep | Creates agenda, account summary, open questions, and stakeholder context | Rep adapts for the call | Improves discovery quality |